stijn-dejongh/lovecraft_public_domain/manuscript/case_of_dexter_ward.md

 the bungalow itself on that following noon, finding his friend unconscious but unharmed on one of the beds upstairs?
 Willett had been breathing stertorously, and opened his eyes slowly when Mr.
 Ward gave him some brandy fetched from the car.
-Then he shuddered and screamed, crying out, "That beard . . . those eyes. . . .
-God, who are you? "   A very strange thing to say to a trim, blue-eyed, clean-shaven gentleman whom he had known from the latter's boyhood.
+Then he shuddered and screamed, crying out, _"That beard . . . those eyes. . . .
+God, who are you?"_
+A very strange thing to say to a trim, blue-eyed, clean-shaven gentleman whom he had known from the latter's boyhood.

 In the bright noon sunlight the bungalow was unchanged since the previous morning.
 Willett's clothing bore no disarrangement beyond certain smudges and worn places at the knees, and only a faint acrid odour reminded Mr. Ward of what he had smelt on his son that day he was taken to the hospital.
 The doctor's flashlight was missing, but his valise was safely